Image of an umbilical hernia

 Ordinarily, the umbilical ring (muscle around the belly button) gradually closes after birth as the child matures and begins to walk.
 If the umbilical ring does not close completely, the intestines protrude into the umbilicus causing the hernia.

 The hernia may be 1/2 inch or up to 2 inches in size.
-Usually, the hernia can be pushed in with a finger.
-If it becomes hard or reddened and there is pain and tenderness, you should call your child's pediatrician.
+Umbilical hernias in infants usually close on their own by the age of 2 and the hernia can often be pushed in with a finger.
+This should be done by your child's doctor during a physical exam.
+If the umbilical hernia becomes hard or reddened and there is pain and tenderness, you should contact your child's doctor immediately.
+They may recommend surgery or additional treatment methods.

-Umbilical hernia is a common problem — one of every six children will have an umbilical hernia.
-Babies born with low birth weight (less than three pounds) are likely to have one, and African-American children are nine times more likely than Caucasian children to have umbilical hernias.
+Umbilical hernia is a common problem, with about one of every six infants having the condition.
+Babies born with low birth weight (less than three pounds) are more likely to have one, and African-American children are nine times more likely than Caucasian children to have umbilical hernias.
+It occurs equally among boys and girls.

 Request a Pediatric Surgery Appointment